 The practice strictly applies the rules of confidentiality and will not release patient information to a third party (other than those involved in the direct care of a patient) without proper valid and informed consent, unless this is within the statutory exempted categories such as in the public interest, or if required by law, in which case the release of the information and the reasons for it will be individually and specifically documented and authorised by the responsible clinician.

-The practice follows the Health and Social Care Information Centre document “”.
+The practice follows the Health and Social Care Information Centre document “A Guide to Confidentiality in Health and Social Care, Sept 2013”.

 Leaflet Wording (Patient Information Leaflet or Poster)

 All patient information is confidential and we comply fully with the Data Protection Act and Caldicott principles.
 All employees in the practice have access to this information in relation to their role, have confidentiality clauses in their contracts of employment and have signed a confidentiality agreement.
-All staff members adhere to the .
+All staff members adhere to the Confidentiality: NHS Code of Practice 2003.

 To ensure safe and effective care, patients’ information may be shared with other parties within the care team who are involved in their direct care.
-Where a patient wishes information not to be shared within the team providing direct care, then they must discuss this with their GP and a note in the record made.
+Where a patient wishes information not to be shared within the team providing direct care, then they must discuss with their GP or the Practice Manager or Deputy Manager and decide on the most appropriate way to achieve this.

 Patient information will not be shared outside of the direct care team without consent being sought.
 An individual has the right to refuse to have their information disclosed, although this may have an impact on their care, and their wishes will be complied with.